teguhraisrahmadi/gcp-cloud-monitoring/README.md

 23. Go to compute engine and start the vm.
 <br> ![Capture](Material/24.png) <br>

-24. You will be received the alert email notification that your vm is running.
+24. You will be receive the alert email notification that your vm is running.
 Check your email.
 <br> ![Capture](Material/25.png) <br>

 Custom your dashboard and charts.